 Appointments are required for all visa services, which can be scheduled through our online appointment calendar.

 Existing appointments may be expedited to the next interview day at the discretion of the Chief Consul.
-To request an expedited appointment, please email ConsularMalta@State.gov with your current appointment details and explaining the need for an expediated appointment.
+To request an expedited appointment, please email ConsularMalta@State.gov with your current appointment details and explaining the need for an expedited appointment.

 Please email ConsularMalta@state.gov at least two (2) business days prior to the appointment if you plan to bring a physical assistant or interpreter to the interview.
+Include their passport or ID details, name and your name and appointment date in the email.

 Subject: Request to bring Interpreter, Charles Smith, 24-Feb-2014, 08:00